bloodorangeio/distribution-spec/spec.md

 `<name>` is the namespace of the repository, and `<digest>` is the blob's digest.

-A GET request to an existing blob URL MUST provide the expected blob, with a reponse code that MUST be `200 OK`.
+A GET request to an existing blob URL MUST provide the expected blob, with a response code that MUST be `200 OK`.

 If the blob is not found in the registry, the response code MUST be `404 Not Found`.

 #### Push
-Pushing an artifact works in the opposite order as a pull: the blobs making up the layers are pushed first, and the manifest last.
+Pushing an artifact typically works in the opposite order as a pull: the blobs making up the artifact are uploaded first, and the manifest last.
+However, this order is not required, and you MAY upload content to the registry in any order.

 ##### Pushing blobs